In this article we cover:

-What is the trade in value of a car?
+What is the trade-in value of a car?

-Trade in or sell privately?
+Should I trade in my car or sell it privately?

 - Trading in with a dealer is generally seen as a quick and convenient option, as you would avoid the need to advertise your vehicle and meet with potential buyers.